conan-io/docs/integrations/clion.rst

 .. code-block:: bash

-   $ conan upload mylibrary/1.0@myuser/channel # This will upload only the recipe, use --all to upload all the generated binary packages
+   $ conan upload mylibrary/1.0@myuser/channel # This will upload only the recipe, use --all to upload all the generated package binaries.

 8. If you would like to see how the package looks like before exporting it to the local cache (conan export-pkg) you can use the ``conan package`` command to create the package in a local directory: